CireMijares/CireMijares/README.md

 - 🌟 Completed Git & GitHub Setup 2024
 - 🔭 I’m currently working on my final API project.

+## Fun Fact: I have an unhealthy obsession with VTubers, video games, and soda.

 Thanks for stopping by!